Modifications for loan not owned or insured by the federal government

 What if I'm not eligible or get declined?

 Please call us to discuss other options.
-If we can't find another affordable option that works for you to stay in your home, you may need to consider options that involve leaving your house.
+If we can't find an option that would allow you to stay in the home, you may need to consider options that involve leaving the house.

-If your house is currently worth less than the amount remaining on your loan, you may be able to qualify for a Cooperative Short Sale.
-In this process, you’ll work with us to get approval for a short sale before putting your house on the market.
+If the property is currently worth less than the amount remaining on the loan, you may be able to qualify for a Cooperative Short Sale.
+In this process, you’ll work with us to get approval for a short sale before putting your home on the market.

 1 These eligibility requirements are informational and are not intended as a commitment to modify your home loan nor is this an exhaustive list of the eligibility requirements of the Program.